 - Make two paper copies and electronic scans of the photo page of your passport, visa (if applicable), all airline tickets and/or itineraries, other ID cards, and bank cards. - Leave copies of all your important documents with your parents or another responsible party, and carry the duplicate copies separately from your wallet or purse.
 Email yourself the electronic scans so you always have a copy. - Your passport is a valuable document; guard it carefully!
-If you must carry your passport, keep it in a money belt worn inside your clothing. - Important: If you lose your passport abroad, immediately report it to the U.S. Department of State in Washington, D.C.: (202) 955-0430.
-You must complete Form DS-64, Statement Regarding Lost or Stolen Passports.
+If you must carry your passport, keep it in a money belt worn inside your clothing. - Important: If you lose your passport abroad, immediately report it to the U.S. Department of State.
+You will also need to contact the nearest U.S. embassy or consulate to obtain a replacement, and you may also need to obtain a new visa.
+See the U.S. Department of State's FAQs on Lost Passports for more information.